 • In case automatic repair option does not work properly, then you can perform a clean installation of your Windows from scratch after removing the previous Windows.
 As fresh new operating system will be installed on your computer, so there will be left no kind of BOOTMGR errors.

 • You can also opt for a new hard disk as may be the problem is because of hardware only.
 So replace your old hard disk with a new one and then install Windows on it.

 Although these methods prove fruitful in certain situations, but at times they can also result in data loss which further aggravate the issue.
 Hence, in order to fix this BOOTMGR error, users are recommended to employ a professional tool which has been designed for such tasks only.

-Most outstanding third party tool which helps in easy, safe and risk-free recovery of data from corrupt Windows, damaged and bad-sectored hard disk, malware attacked system.
+Most outstanding third party Windows data recovery software which helps in easy, safe and risk-free recovery of data from corrupt Windows, damaged and bad-sectored hard disk, malware attacked system.
 It is designed by technical experts with advance algorithms which produces the most reliable results that are already tested and verified.